 Student Counseling Center

 Confidentiality and Privacy: Federal and state laws along with professional ethical standards prohibit disclosure of any information you provide unless you provide written consent.
-Thus, if a Grand View University official, parent, or anyone else should inquire about you receiving counseling services this information could not be disclosed without your written permission.
-That said, there are certain situations where your information may be released without your permission.
+If a Grand View College official, parent, or anyone else should inquire about you receiving counseling services this information could not be disclosed without your written permission.
+There are certain situations where your information may be released without your permission.
 These situations are primarily related to concerns of imminent danger or court ordered disclosure.
-Your rights of privacy and the confidentiality exceptions are outlined in greater detail in the Notice of Privacy document.
+Your rights of privacy and the confidentiality exceptions are outlined in greater detail in the consent to treatment forms you will be provided prior to your first counseling visit.